zivoy/marian-extension/src/extractors/README.md

 if the promise does not resolve within the timeout duration it will fallback to using the default object.
 Returns a promise

 ### getFormattedText
-Takes in a HTMLElement, extracts the text content of an element that has lot's of paragraphs and spesified newlines.
+Takes in a HTMLElement, extracts the text content of an element that has lot's of paragraphs and specified newlines.

-Usefull for extracting descriptions.
+Useful for extracting descriptions.

 ### remapKeys
 Takes in an object with string to string mappings as well as an object to act on.
 It will return a new object that replaces the keys of the provided object with the new values